aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-vertical-gradient-to-postscript-ps/_index.md

 brush.Transform = brushTransform;
 ```

-## Step 9: Set Paint and Fill the Rectangle
+## Step 9: set paint and fill the rectangle

 Set the paint for the document, and **fill rectangle with gradient** using the previously defined path.